robdobtob/robmadeitoutside/resume.md

 2020 - Current

-Engaged with the [Pollinate Group](https://pollinategroup.org/) to develop a new customer sales management interface for marginalised women they empower as entrepreneurs.
+Engaged with the Pollinate Group to develop a new customer sales management interface for the marginalised women they empower as entrepreneurs.
+Their impact space covers health, environmental and gender equality where they leverage microfinance and the gossip model to scale their reach and effectiveness.
+The project has 200 monthly active users, accounts for 36% of all stock requests and has improved process efficiency for distribution and support by 10x for their users.
+Worked directly with leadership and stakeholders to gather application requirements, iterate on designs, enable roll-out to users and presented usage analytics.
-The solution was to build a dedicated mobile phone application catered for low literacy and low tech literacy users by leveraging clear imagery, large interactive components as well as provide text-to-voice across multiple languages for all components.
+Obtained AUD$80K funding from the Accenture Eco Innovation Challenge Built a dedicated mobile phone application catered for low literacy and low tech literacy users by leveraging clear imagery, large interactive components as well as provide text-to-voice across multiple languages for all components.
-Directly engaged with stakeholders to gather application requirements, iterate on designs, enable roll-out to users and presented usage analytics to the leadership team.
-  - To improve the application adoption we travelled to India to;
-    - Work in person training the outreach/distribution teams so that they could effectively support the entrepreneurs.
-    - Communicate directly with the entrepreneurs to gather user feedback as well as observe how they interact with the app to better understand behaviours.
-    - Train Pollinate's technical team on support processes to promote self-sustainability as well as improve end user support experience.
+To improve the application adoption we traveled to India to; Work in person training the outreach/distribution teams so that they could effectively support the entrepreneurs, Communicate directly with the entrepreneurs to gather user feedback as well as observe how they interact with the app to better understand behaviours, Train Pollinate's technical team on support processes to promote self-sustainability as well as improve end user support experience.

 ## NASA SpaceApps Global Finalist 2019

-Global Finalist for the NASA SpaceApps Hackathon, where over a period of 24hrs we developed a cloud platform to identify remote/temporary communities from satellite images.
+Global Finalist out of 30k participants at the NASA SpaceApps Hackathon for our solution to identify remote/temporary communities from satellite images.
 This was achieved using a retrained MaskRCNN model for identification and utilizing the ELK stack for processed data storage and visualization.
 A major focus of our project effort was identifying key areas of value that could be delivered within the short time frame, providing an initially targeted solution to a general problem allowing for a much wider scope once actual value was identified.
-You can find more details on our [submission page here](https://2019.spaceappschallenge.org/challenges/living-our-world/curious-minds-come-helping-hands/teams/planet-captain/project).

 ## Honours Thesis 2018

-My honours thesis, completed as part of a 6 month internship at Accenture, investigated the ability to improve robotic control systems through bio-mimicry.
-This attempted to improve upon existing Generative Adversarial Networks and Reinforcement Learning techniques to produce a control system for a quadruped.
+My honours thesis, completed as my industry scholarship at Accenture, investigated the ability to improve robotic control systems through bio-mimicry.
+This utilised existing Generative Adversarial Networks and Reinforcement Learning techniques to produce a control system for a quadruped.
-The control system was trained on a dataset was extracted from videos of animal motion through existing deep learning pose estimation.

 ## Accenture Bootcamp Participant 2017